ArsenMkrt/mega-ton/README.md

 # MegaTon

-MegaTon is free and secure Free Ton wallet, which can be deployed as browser extension as well as progressive web app.
+MegaTon is free and secure Free Ton wallet, which can be deployed as browser extension [Chrome Web Store](https://chrome.google.com/webstore/detail/megaton/kobonkepbhoanlldpglekdblbpodlljo?hl=ru&) as well as progressive web app.

 <br/>
 <br/>